FbW43-2/bdl02_dominikreydt_git_cheatsheet/README.md

 3. `git push`

    This command sends the committed changes to a server.
 It is used to upload local repository content to a remote repository.

+## 5. Branching

+1. `git branch` or `git branch -l` will show your branches

+2. `git branch branch-name` create a new branch.
+    **Attention** this will not move you to the new branch.

+3. `git checkout branch-name` switch to the new branch and work from there

+4. Type `git add -A` and

 ![GitHub Logo](https://github.githubassets.com/images/modules/logos_page/Octocat.png)